git-cloner/gitclone.com/mydocs/en-US/feature/README.md

 **Speeding up git clone is extremely simple**

 ​	The establishment of https://gitclone.com is just one way to solve the above problems.
 Through the clone action of the developer, the distributed cache of github is established, and the mirror function of github is provided to serve programmers.
-No need for tedious fork or import work, just change the clone command a few words (gitclone.com/ is added), you can reach the clone speed of 1.27M / s:
+No need for tedious fork or import work, just change the clone command a few words (`gitclone.com/` is added), you can reach the clone speed of 1.27M / s:

 ```shell
 git clone https://gitclone.com/github.com/gogs/gogs.git
 ```

-​	Compared with the 20k / s speed of git clone https://github.com/gogs/gogs.git, it is almost two orders of magnitude worse.
+​Compared with the 20k / s speed of `git clone https://github.com/gogs/gogs.git`, it is almost two orders of magnitude worse.

 **The more users, the faster the clone**

-​	gitclone.com has cached the repository with star> 10000 on github.com, and has started to cache the star> 3000 repository.
+gitclone.com has cached the repository with star> 10000 on github.com, and has started to cache the star> 3000 repository.
 For the uncached repository, developers only need to clone through gitclone.com A permanent cache will be established, and other developers will use the cache when cloning.
 The more developers use it, the greater the cache hit rate and the faster the clone.

 **Multiple ways to support acceleration**